Min-max harmonic maps and a new characterization of conformal eigenvalues: Introduction

 \subsection{Discussion}

 Recall that in~\cite{Petrides, Petridesk, KNPP2} the authors prove the existence of a metric realizing $\Lambda_k(M,c)$.
 In both proofs a sequence of metrics $g_m$ such that $\bar\lambda_k(M,g_m)\to\Lambda_k(M,c)$ is carefully chosen, and the convergence of the metrics $g_m$ as $m\to\infty$ is studied.
 The key tool is the lower bound on $\bar\lambda_k(M,g_m)$, which gives control on how the sequence $g_m$ can degenerate.
 The min-max characterization provides a different approach, where the sequence of metrics is replaced by a sequence of harmonic maps $\Psi_n$, and the lower bound on the eigenvalue is replaced by the upper bound on the energy index $\ind_E(\Psi_n)$; i.e. we use the index bound to control possible degenerations of the sequence $\Psi_n$.
 In the context of optimal eigenvalue inequalities, the index bounds were first used in~\cite{FS}.
 The method was further developed by the first author in~\cite{KarRP2}, where the index bounds are used to compute $\Lambda_k(\mathbb{RP}^2)$ for all $k$.
 The guiding principle behind~\cite{KarRP2} and the present article is that the problem of optimal eigenvalue inequalities is essentially equivalent to the problem of sharp upper bounds for the energy index of harmonic maps.
+Indeed, the results of the present article show how index bounds lead to the existence of maximisers for optimal eigenvalue inequalities (with the index bound $\ind_E(\Psi_n)\leq n+1\ll2n$ forcing the coordinate functions of $\Psi_n$ to be \emph{first} eigenfunctions for a suitable Laplacian), whereas in~\cite{KarRP2} this existence is combined with (almost) sharp energy index bounds in order to characterize the exact maximisers.

 A natural question is whether the min-max characterization can be proved for $\Lambda_k(M,c)$ with $k>2$.
 The answer is yes, provided one can produce a reasonably natural (non-empty) collection $\widetilde\Gamma_{n,k}$ of weakly continuous $k\cdot(n+1)$-dimensional families $X^{(n+1)k}\ni \alpha\mapsto F_{\alpha}\in W^{1,2}(M,\mathbb{S}^{n})$ such that